jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 Conclusion
 ------------

-The purpose of this report was to show an in depth analysis of the catamorphism as an example from the set of recursion schemes.
+The purpose of this report was to show an in-depth analysis of the catamorphism as an example from the set of recursion schemes.
-To achieve this, simple concepts in category theory was introduced motivated the fact that these ideas can be used to streamline the derivation process.
+To achieve this, simple concepts in category theory was introduced motivated by the fact that these ideas can be used to streamline the derivation process.
-Many of its core ideas have found its way into functional programs and can be used as a model of computation.
+Many of its core ideas have found its way into functional programs and thus, into this report.
+The reader must recognise how successful it is as a model of computation.

 Though only the catamorphism was shown, it is quite restrictive and forms only a small part of the large class of recursion schemes.
 Since